Surat-Bhushan/SurakshaNet/README.md

 # SurakshaNet
-SurakshaNet is a gamified digital learning platform designed to create awareness about cyberattacks among rural adolescents.
-Through interactive stories, quizzes, and mini-games, it builds essential skills in cyber safety, privacy, and misinformation detection — promoting secure and responsible online behavior.
+SurakshaNet is a gamified digital learning platform designed to create awareness about cyberattacks among rural adults.
+Through interactive stories, quizzes, and mini-games, it builds essential skills in cyber safety, privacy, and misinformation detection — promoting secure and responsible online behaviour.